Iron-LYK/Iron-LYK.github.io/_pages/about.md

 Welcome to my website!

 I am a fourth-year PhD student in the Sun Yat-sen University's Master-Doctor combined program, supervised by [Guang Tan](https://scholar.google.com/citations?hl=zh-CN&user=JerZls4AAAAJ&view_op=list_works&sortby=pubdate) and [Chao Gou](https://scholar.google.com/citations?user=_0ad79AAAAAJ&hl=en).

 Since June 2024, I have been honored to be a visiting Ph.D at [MMLab](https://mmlab.ie.cuhk.edu.hk/people.html), CUHK, under the supervision of Prof. [Tianfan Xue](https://tianfan.info/).

-My research interests primarily focus on 3D Reconstruction and 4D motion generation.
-I am also interested in face analysis and have done some work in that area before.
+My research interests primarily focus on 3D Reconstruction and 4D/video generation.
+I’m also very interested in how to scale up the creation of simulated 3D assets to empower Embodied AI.
 I am open to collaboration and welcome further discussions if you are interested in my research.<br />

 🔥 News 🔥
 -----
+**∙** [2025.10] 🎉🎉 One paper is accepted to PR 2025<br />
+**∙** [2025.07] 🎉🎉 One paper is accepted to ICCV 2025<br />
 **∙** [2024.12] 🎉🎉 One paper is accepted to AAAI 2025<br />
 **∙** [2024.11] 🎉🎉 One paper is accepted to ESWA 2025<br />
 **∙** [2024.02] 🌟🌟 Our new work, ID-NeRF, is released!
 Check it out via [here](https://arxiv.org/pdf/2402.01217.pdf).<br />